 Awards and Recognition

 I am fortunate to have received awards for my contributions to the fields of anxiety and OCD from the National Institute of Mental Health, American Psychological Association, International OCD Foundation, Mayo Clinic, and Muhlenberg College.
+I also served as President of the Association for Behavioral and Cognitive Therapies (ABCT) (2014-2015).

 I live in Chapel Hill, NC with my wife and two daughters.
 We enjoy days and nights out on the town, attending our daughters’ dance and musical recitals, travelling, visiting the beach and mountains, watching Carolina sports teams, and exercising/playing various sports.
 I also play the guitar and piano.